carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 ## Loading libraries

 A great feature in Python is the ability to import **libraries** to extend its capabilities.
-For now, we'll focus on two of the most widely used libraries for data analysis: pandas and matplotlib.
+For now, we'll focus on two of the most widely used libraries for data analysis: pandas and Matplotlib.
 We'll be using pandas for data wrangling and manipulation, and Matplotlib for (you guessed it) making plots.

 To be able to use these libraries in our code, we have to **install** and **import** them.
-Installation is needed as pandas and matplotlib are third-party libraries that aren't built into Python.
+Installation is needed as pandas and Matplotlib are third-party libraries that aren't built into Python.
 You should have gone through the installation process during the setup for the workshop (if not, visit the [setup page](../index.md)), so we'll jump straight to showing you how to import libraries.

-You only have to install a given library once in your computer, but you need to import it in each of your notebooks or scripts, as Python doesn't load all installed libraries by default.
 To import a library, we use the syntax `import libraryName`.
 If we want to give the library a nickname to shorten the command each time we call it, we can add `as nickNameHere`.
-Here is how you'd import pandas and matplotlib using the common nicknames `pd` and `plt`, respectively.
+Here is how you'd import pandas and Matplotlib using the common nicknames `pd` and `plt`, respectively.

 ```python
 import pandas as pd